Search Knowledge Base by Keyword

 This seems straightforward since payroll taxes are 15.3% plus some unemployment and other insidious stuff and the Section 199A Qualified Business Income deduction is 20%.
 However, the 20% Section 199A deduction must be multiplied by the marginal tax rate to obtain the true tax benefit.
 Even at a 37% marginal tax rate, the additional payroll taxes might exceed the Section 199A deduction tax benefit.
 Again, optimization is important.

-We go over the math in a later chapter with examples of qualified business income, W-2 salaries paid, the Section 199A pass-through calculation and the net benefit of an S Corp as compared to non-S Corp situations (spoiler alert: the optimal salary for Section 199A as a percentage of net business income before salary is 28% or $28,000 salary paid on $100,000 business income).
+Spoiler Alert: the optimal salary for Section 199A as a percentage of net business income before salary is 27.9% or about $28,000 salary paid on $100,000 business income.

 Section 199A Deduction Decision Tree